noellowry/eadesign-ca1/README.md

 Part 2

-For producing report and graphs, script and google cloud function using provided python script are used.
+For producing report and graphs, scripts and google cloud function using provided python script are used.
 Graphs are stored in /graphs